 These quotes are taken from ads posted by debt settlement companies.
 For millions of Americans who are crippled by large debt, it can be tempting to want to utilize the services of a debt settlement company.
 Who wouldn’t want to have their debt resolved with one low monthly payment?
 Or have their debt reduced by 65 percent?
 If you’re considering using one of these companies, though, don’t let the eye-catching advertisements fool you.
-Using debt settlement companies can be risky.
+Familiarize yourself with the dangers of debt settlement companies.

 It’s no secret that Americans love to swipe their plastic.
 More than 160 million Americans have credit cards.
 The average U.S. household with a credit card carries more than $15,000 in credit card debt.
 And total U.S. consumer debt — including mortgages, auto loans, credit cards, and student loans — exceeds more than $11 trillion.
 Weighed down with so much debt, it’s not wonder why some Americans may turn to the services of a debt settlement company.

 Why debt settlement companies don’t seem so bad at first

 At first glance, debt settlement companies might not appear so bad.
 You just pay the debt settlement company to pay your creditors — and eventually you’ll get out of debt.
 But you need to remember that debt settlement companies are for-profit firms and charge fees as they arrange settlements of your debts with creditors or debt collectors.